 In October 2017, the world shifted as millions of people raised their hand to say “me too.”
 This shift has impacted the personal lives of millions, and entered the cultural zeitgeist in an unpredictable and unprecedented way.
-Two years later, we are still experiencing the ripple effects of the moment, and shifting into how a movement is born from its wake.
+Nearly five years later, we are still experiencing the ripple effects of the moment, and shifting into how a movement is born from its wake.
 The Survivors’ Agenda Initiative is about building power and changing the conversation–especially for those most marginalized and kept down by the structural oppressions of our society.

 Our primary directive is to deeply listen to survivors.
 To create spaces and venues where survivors can tell us what they care about, what they need to heal, and how they want to use their voices.